AdobeDocs/target.fr-FR/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] ne dispose pas actuellement d’un réseau Edge en Chine et les performances de l’utilisateur final continueront à être limitées pour les clients [!DNL Target] en Chine.
-En raison du Grand Firewall et de l’absence de nœuds Edge dans le pays, les expériences des sites utilisant [!DNL Target] seront ralenties et les chargements de pages seront affectés.
-En outre, les spécialistes du marketing peuvent rencontrer une latence lors de l’utilisation de l’interface utilisateur [!DNL Target] de Création.
+Because of the firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, marketers might experience latency when using the [!DNL Target] authoring UI.

 ## Expérience utilisateur protégée {#concept_40A5E781D90A41E4955F80EA9E5F8F96}